bioscan-ml/BIOSCAN-5M/.github/ISSUE_TEMPLATE/report.md

 - [ ] No insect in the image
 - [ ] Insect is not clearly visible
+- [ ] Image contains a broken insect
 - [ ] Image contains multiple insects
 - [ ] Insect is cropped incorrectly
 - [ ] Metadata is not correct